georgehc/mnar_mc/README.md

 - surprise (install using `pip install -U surprise`)
 - copt (install using `pip install -U copt`)
+- hnswlib (install using `pip install hnswlib`)

-We modified Surprise's SVD and SVDpp to allow for weighted entries, and we also have a helper proximal operator coded in cython; these require cython compilation:
+We modified Surprise's SVD and SVDpp to allow for weighted entries, and we also have helper functions coded in cython; these require cython compilation:

 ```
 python setup_mnar_mc_helpers.py build_ext --inplace